-There were additions in 2018 of computers, furniture and fixtures and office and other equipment purchased through various project funds.
+There were additions in 2019 and 2018 of computers, furniture and fixtures and office and other equipment purchased through various project funds.
 Headquarters purchased furniture and equipment for its new office.
 UNHCR also donated a vehicle for use in Mindanao operations.
-Also, the renovations of the CFSI Operations Center in Cotabato City was completed in 2018.
+Also, the renovations of the CFSI Operations Center in Cotabato City were completed in 2018.